Updated Mar 2022

 Wild Goose Camping

-With a design based on WWI army tents, Wild Goose’s 4m and 5m bell tents sleep up to 3 and 5 people respectively, with a single pole in the middle to hold everything up.
+With a design based on WWI army tents, Wild Goose has an option of 4m or 5m bell tents, sleeping up to 3 and 5 people respectively, with a single pole in the middle to hold everything up.
 Run by husband and wife team Chloe and Clint, unlike the other sites mentioned here, they do not have permanent structures assembled, and set up at sites across Margaret River based on your booking.